cwang9208/RDMA-PAXOS/apps/memcached/mcperf.md

 request.
 All the set requests generated have a fixed item size of 1 byte.

     $ mcperf --linger=0 --conn-rate=0 --call-rate=0 --num-calls=100 --num-conns=100 --sizes=d1

+## Protocol ##

+### Storage commands ###
+First, the client sends a command line which looks like this:

+    <command name> <key> <flags> <exptime> <bytes> [noreply]\r\n

+- `<command name>` is "set", "add", "replace", "append" or "prepend"

+- `noreply` optional parameter instructs the server to not send the reply.

+### Error strings ###

+Each command sent by a client may be answered with an error string from the server.
+These error strings come in three types:

+- `SERVER_ERROR <error>\r\n`

+  means some sort of server error prevents the server from carrying out the command. `<error>` is a human-readable error string.
+In cases of severe server errors, which make it impossible to continue serving the client (this shouldn't normally happen), the server will close the connection after sending the error line.
+This is the only case in which the server closes a connection to a client.